Facebook iconWhat is Kusho.ai and How to Use It in 8 Steps? - F22 Labs

 Step 6: Once that is generated, you will see that listed on your home page (refer to the image in Step 2).

-Step 7: Once you click on the particular API (which you just created), you can see the list of test cases generated for all the possible parameters and test cases like below.
+Step 7: Once you click on the particular API (which you just created), you can see the list of test cases generated for all the possible parameters and test cases, as shown below.

-Step 8: You can either give the Run All Option to Run all test cases at a time, else you can Run them one by one manually to check if your API works correctly for that particular scenario.
+Step 8: You can either give the Run All Option to run all test cases at a time, or you can run them one by one manually to check if your API works correctly for that particular scenario.

 How To Run It?